-Note: Fuse defect is only registered by the system if the circuit is switched on.
-This means for non-maintained lighting circuits, that detection only takes place in emergency operation or after a test.
+Note: Fuse defective is only registered by the system if the circuit is switched on.
+For standby lighting circuits, this means that detection only takes place in emergency operation or after a test.

-After the defect fuse has been replaced, the fault in the display must be reset.
-You can reset the fault by switching the operating mode selector switch from position "1" (ready-to-operate) to position "0" (charging) and back to position "1" (ready-to-operate).
-With non-maintained lighting circuits, the fault is reset by an emergency or test mode.
+After the defective fuse has been replaced, the fault in the DCM display must be reset.
+You can reset the fault by switching the mode selector switch from position "1" (ready) to position "0" (charging) and back to position "1" (ready).

+With standby lighting circuits, the fault is reset by an emergency or test mode.